Pressure makes diamonds.

 Because so much can change in short periods of time in a crisis, and that people will often have more to say, I HIGHLY recommend you meet weekly with your team members if at all possible.

-Think about how much has happened each week in the case of Coronavirus; in a single week you can be talking about the difference between a full pipeline, and all deals on pause, or working as normal and everyone being in quarantine, working from home.
+Think about how much happened each week as Coronavirus spread; in a single week in March 2020, companies went from talking about the difference between a full pipeline, and all deals on pause, or working as normal and everyone being in quarantine, working from home.

 If you have a huge team, then do biweekly and adjust more frequently if some people seem to be struggling more, or are more helpful with ideas and input.